icub-tech-iit/gh-action-repo-selective-sync/README.md

 in the paths under `source.copy_from` into the paths specified under `target.copy_to` of the target repo determined by the field `target.repo`.

+Optionally, one can also specify a target branch different from the source by means of the field `target.branch`.

 After this copy, a clean up can be requested by listing down the paths to be removed under `target.remove_after_copy` (can be left empty).